Aaron-Bopp/TIM/40_Evergreens/True optimism is acknowledging the suffering of the world and defying it anyway.md

 Most see optimism as an [[ignorance|ignorant]] understanding of an unjust world, but this belief leads to the fallacy of [[Sadness is enlightenment and happiness is delusion]] which is refuted by the fact [[Realism must acknowledge optimism's existence and effectiveness]].

-The best worldviews focus on producing this mindset e.g. [[Buddhism outlines a path and practice to end suffering, but does not promise it]], and the worst are [[Worldviews are wrong if they make life seem easy and simple|worldviews that make life seems easy and simple]]
+The best worldviews focus on producing this mindset e.g. [[Buddhism outlines a path and practice to end suffering, but does not promise it]], and the worst are [[Worldviews should not make life seem easy and simple|worldviews that make life seems easy and simple]]

 - this is intrinsic to [[social justice]] #TO/TEND/GRAFT
 	- [[Transformative justice is the alternative to punitive justice]]